How to Select Legal Form While Establishing a Firm in Serbia

-Choosing a legal form of the company is the most important decision which must be brought when establishing a company.
+Choosing a legal form of the company is the most important decision to be brought when establishing a company.
 It can be an entrepreneur or company registration.
-The legal form chosen for future independent business will have a significant impact on the business results.
+The legal form chosen for future independent businesses will significantly impact the business results.

-This choice can also influence a degree of deciding and making decisions by the firm’s director, or the company’s founder.
-It is equally important to make the right decision when it comes to the founder’s responsibility which can affect his private life.
+This choice can also influence decision-making by the firm’s director or the company’s founder.
+It is equally important to make the right decision regarding the founder’s responsibility which can affect his private life.

 When establishing a company, there are these forms of organization (or legal forms):

-A company is a legal entity or a business subject that is established by oneself practice business activity.
+A company is a legal entity or a business subject established by oneself, practicing business activity.
 It practices its activity on the market to make a profit.
 The company is economically and legally independent.
-That means that it can oneself choose its business, can provide business resources, make business partnerships, get certain rights and commitments, but also be responsible in case of damage.
+That means one can choose a business, provide business resources, make business partnerships, and get certain rights and commitments, but also be responsible in case of damage.

-Legal forms of companies can be the LLC, the partnership company, the limited partnership companies, and the joint-stock company.
-Besides, the companies can be divided into capital companies and person companies
+Legal forms of companies can be LLCs, partnership companies, limited partnership companies, and joint-stock companies.
+Besides that, the companies can be divided into capital companies and personal companies.

-In capital companies, the owners of the capital (members and stockholders) do not answer with their personal property for all the companies commitments but have limited responsibility.
-This means that for all the commitments and debts have a limited responsibility (with the property they brought into the company or with the property they signed for bringing into the company).
+In capital companies, the owners of the capital (members and stockholders) do not answer with their personal property for all the company’s commitments but have limited responsibility.
+Meaning that for all the commitments and debts, they have a limited responsibility (with the property they brought into the company or with the property they signed for bringing into the company).
 The capital companies are :

 In companies, the owners of the capital have a limitless responsibility for all the debts and commitments of the company.
-This means that the founders are responsible for all the commitments of the company (with personal property and property they brought into the company.
+This means that the founders are responsible for all the company commitments (with personal property and property they brought into the company.
 The forms of companies are:

-The entrepreneur can not be considered as a company.
-He is a person, or business nad capable physical person registered to practice its activity to make a profit.
+The entrepreneur can not be considered a company.
+Instead, they are a person or business and a capable physical person registered to practice their activity to make a profit.

 The limited liability company is a legal form that can be chosen when establishing a company.
-The LLC can be set up by at least one member, but can also be set up by more than one company’s member or founders.
-Besides, the LLC as a legal entity can be established by a physical person, other legal pentity and the legal and the physical person may do that.
+The LLC can be set up by at least one member and by more than one company member or founder.
+Besides, the LLC as a legal entity can be established by a physical person; other legal entities and the legal and physical person may do that.

-There is a minimal amount of share capital for establishing the LLC and that is 100 dinars.
-The founders alone decide about the amount of share capital.
-The Law can prescribe a higher amount of share capital (related to the LLC which plans to practice certain activities).
-The share capital can be in the form of money or non-money and it is brought in cash, things or rights.
+There is minimal share capital for establishing the LLC, which is 100 dinars.
+The founders alone decide the amount of share capital.
+However, the Law can prescribe a higher share capital (related to the LLC, which plans to practice certain activities).
+The share capital can be in the form of money or non-money and is brought in cash, things, or rights.

-Establishing the LLC starts by submitting the registrational application to the Business registers agency, together with additional prescribed documents.
-The LLC is obliged to issue the Memorandum of association, which enrolls the share capital of all the LLC’s members and that is submitted together with the application.
-Your accounting agency can help you to fill and submit the application, create the Memorandum of association and prepare prescribed documents.
+Establishing the LLC starts with submitting the registration application to the Business registers agency and additional prescribed documents.
+Next, the LLC is obliged to issue the Memorandum of association, which enrolls the share capital of all the LLC’s members and is submitted with the application.
+Your accounting agency can help you to fill out and submit the application, create the Memorandum of Association and prepare prescribed documents.

-For all the firm’s commitments, the LLC is responsible and answers with the company’s property.
-The LLC’s members are not responsible, or for all the firm’s commitments answer restrictively and proportional to their stake in the share capital.
+The LLC is responsible for all the firm’s commitments and answers to the company’s property.
+The LLC’s members are not responsible for all the firm’s commitments answer restrictively and proportional to their stake in the share capital.
 They do not have to answer for all their commitments with their private property.
-But if it comes to abuse, illegal business and damage, in that case, the LLC’s founders become responsible for the company’s commitments.
+But if it comes to abuse, illegal business, and damage, in that case, the LLC’s founders become responsible for the company’s commitments.

-The founders own the share in the company’s capital proportionally to the height of their stake in the share capital and that can be defined differently by the Memorandum of association.
+The founders own the share in the company’s capital proportionally to the height of their share capital stake, which can be defined differently by the Memorandum of association.
 Besides the commitments, the LLC’s founders have certain rights proportional to the height of their stake in the share capital.
-Those are: voting right and directing the company, property rights, the right to participate in dividing the profit, the right to participate in liquidation and other rights.
+Those are: voting right and directing the company, property rights, the right to participate in dividing the profit, the right to participate in liquidation, and other rights.

-The LLC stake in the share capital can belong to co-owners, where co-owners in that relation are seen as a group of persons who represents one company’s member.
-In the LLC, the transfer of stake in share capital is free (unless it is defined differently in the Memorandum of association, but it is restricted with the preemptive right.
-If the LLC has only one member, then it is possible to have a stake transfer to another person and in that case, he must sign the share transfer agreement.
+The LLC stake in the share capital can belong to co-owners, where co-owners in that relation are seen as a group representing one company’s member.
+In the LLC, the transfer of stake in share capital is free (unless differently defined in the Memorandum of Association), but the preemptive right restricts it.
+If the LLC has only one member, it is possible to transfer a stake to another person, and in that case, he must sign the share transfer agreement.

-An entrepreneur is a physical person registered to practice activity and make a profit out of it.
-One person can not be registered as more entrepreneurs, but one physical person one entrepreneur.
-That means that an entrepreneur is a person who is registered to enter a certain business, for which he has a permit and makes the profit.
+An entrepreneur is a physical person registered to practice an activity and make a profit out of it.
+One person can not be registered as more entrepreneurs, but one physical person, one entrepreneur.
+That means that an entrepreneur is a person who is registered to enter a certain business for which they have a permit and make a profit.

-By registration in the BRA, you are signed into the Business register.
-At the latest 5 days after applying, the decision is brought with which the entrepreneur is signed in.
-If the application is rejected, starts the stoppage of the application.
+By registering in the BRA, you are signed into the Business register.
+At the latest, five days after applying, the decision is brought with the entrepreneur signed in.
+If the application is rejected, it starts the stoppage of the application.
 When the BRA accepts the application, business commitments start for the entrepreneur (as a legal person).

-The entrepreneur has the right to dispose of his profit during business (he can alone dispose of with his share) All the income he makes, or profit or gain in that case belongs to the entrepreneur.
+Entrepreneur has the right to dispose of their profit during business (they alone can dispose of it with their share).
+In that case, all the income they make, or profit or gain, belongs to the entrepreneur.

-The entrepreneur answers for all the commitments related to his business with his personal property.
-This is the case with the property he got in the business, but also the property the entrepreneur got before he opened his firm.
-Even if he does business as a physical person, legally he has commitments and responsibilities as a legal person or the firm.
+The entrepreneur answers for all the commitments related to the business with personal property.
+This is the case with the property obtained in the business and the entrepreneur’s property before they opened the firm.
+Even if they do business as a physical person, legally, they have commitments and responsibilities as a legal person or the firm.

-To stop his business, he must be erased from the Business register.
-But his responsibility for the commitments does not stop after he is erased.
-They are automatically transferred to the physical person ( or the person who was before registered as the entrepreneur).
+To stop their business, they must be removed from the Business Register.
+But their responsibility for the commitments does not stop after they are erased.
+They are automatically transferred to the physical person (or the person registered as the entrepreneur at the beginning).

 The joint-stock company is a legal entity whose share capital is determined and divided on the stock with equal nominal value.
-This legal form of the company is established by joining the capital of one or more founders who are called shareholders.
+This company’s legal form is established by joining the capital of one or more founders called shareholders.
 The shareholders can be both persons and legal persons (physical persons – domestic and foreign citizens, as well as companies)